ShayanChk/ShayanChk/README.md

 aggregated these weights to quantify the overall similarity between potential duplicate clients.
 This innovative approach significantly accelerated the detection of duplicate entries, streamlining the overall process.

-**Data Cleanup - Lumenus’s Project**– Lumenus’s Project – Toronto, ON February 2024 ● In preparation for transitioning to a new database, the organization needed to clean up client data, including email, phone number, address, city, and province.
+**DATA CLEANUP - Lumenus’s Project**– Lumenus’s Project – Toronto, ON February 2024 ● In preparation for transitioning to a new database, the organization needed to clean up client data, including email, phone number, address, city, and province.
 I leveraged Python to write regular expressions that identified and corrected issues such as invalid phone numbers and emails, extracting comments from emails to their correct fields, and separating street names